AlistairThorpe/Academic-website/content/authors/admin/_index.md

 bio: I have general research interest in understanding how people estimate, judge, and make choices about health-related decisions.
 From these findings I aim to develop and test interventions to help people make judicious decisions and improve public health and wellbeing.

 interests:
--
+- Medical decision making
-- Fishing
+- Risk perceptions
-- Sandal wearing
+- Risk Communication

 education:
   courses: